-Greek coffee is a strong brew, served with foam on the top and the grounds in the bottom of the cup.
+Greek coffee is a strong brew, served with foam on the top and the grounds at the bottom of the cup.
 Although it can be made in a specialized pot, the traditional small pot shown here is best.
 It allows the proper amount of foam, which adds to the unique taste.

 What You'll Need

 - Sugar (optional)

 - Demitasse cups